CsBigDataHub/working-with-vim/pages/buffers.md

 nnoremap ; :Buffers<CR>       " browse buffers
 ```

-The `:Buffers` command is slightly different and comes from the [fzf.vim plugin](https://github.com/junegunn/fzf.vim).
+The `:Buffers` command above is slightly different and comes from the [fzf.vim plugin](https://github.com/junegunn/fzf.vim).
 See my article [Unix is my IDE](https://mkaz.blog/code/unix-is-my-ide/) for an explanation on how I setup vim using fzf and ripgrep for advanced searching, which includes this quick way to switch buffers using fzf.